bemnetbeshah/tonetrace/README.md

 - **AI Literacy**: Understanding AI's role in writing
 - **Resource Efficiency**: Scalable solutions for large classes
 - **Global Accessibility**: Future multilingual support

+### 🌟 Long-Term Educational Goals

+**Quality Enhancement**: Transform writing assessment from subjective evaluation to objective, data-driven insights that help teachers provide more effective feedback and support.

+**Accessibility Expansion**: Bridge educational gaps in underserved regions by providing consistent, high-quality writing assessment tools that can scale with limited teacher resources.

+**Language Learning Support**: Enable more efficient language acquisition through consistent writing assessment standards and progress tracking across multiple languages.

+**Educational Equity**: Ensure that students everywhere have access to the same quality of writing assessment and feedback, regardless of their geographic location or available resources.